vweevers/common-changelog/README.md

 The word _functionality_ here can also mean documentation, supported runtime environments and so forth.
 The categories exist to easily recognize the impact of changes and to allow skimming a changelog.
 Changes that are listed under `Removed` will typically be breaking, while anything under `Added` is potentially interesting to the reader but carries no risk when upgrading.

-A group must have content, that may only be a Markdown list of changes.

-### 2.5.
-List of changes

-Use an unnumbered list with dashes (`-`).
-Items of the list should be sorted: breaking changes first, then by other importance, then latest-first.
-The importance of a change is left to the writer's discretion.
+The heading must be followed by (and only by) an unnumbered Markdown list.
+Each item in the list should be a single line that must start with a [change](#241-change), followed by one or more [references](#242-references) and then zero or more [authors](#243-authors).
+For example, if Alice and Henry fixed a bug together (links omitted for brevity):

 ```
-- <change> (<reference>...) (<author>...)
+- Prevent buffer overflow (#28) (Alice, Henry)
 ```

+The list should be sorted: breaking changes first, then by other importance, then latest-first.
+The importance of a change is left to the writer's discretion.

-#### 2.5.1.
+#### 2.4.1.
 Change

 Write a change using the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
 It must start with a present-tense verb, for example (but not limited to) `Add`, `Refactor`, `Bump`, `Document`, `Fix`, `Deprecate`.